sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone-kymaruntime/integrate-with-work-zone-kymaruntime.md

     You've assigned the **~cdm_defaultRole** role collection to your user.

-> You might need to log out and log in again to make sure your new role collection is taken into account.
+> Log out and log in again to make sure your new role collection is considered.

 [OPTION END]